-Due to the coupling between the receiver horn and the primary mirror of the antennas (see lecture by A. Greve), the primary beam B is, to a good approximation, a gaussian.
-Its FWHM (proportional to the ratio of the wavelength λ to the antenna diameter D) can therefore be used to define a "field of view".
-Table 15.1 gives the resulting values for the Plateau de Bure interferometer, for different frequencies.
-To map regions more extended than the primary beam width, it is necessary to observe a mosaic of several adjacent fields.
-Clearly, due to the gaussian-shape of the primary beam attenuation, these fields have to strongly overlap to ensure a roughly uniform sensitivity over the whole mapped region.
+Due to the coupling between the receiver horn and the primary mirror of the antennas (see Chapter 1 by A. Greve), the primary beam B is, to a good approximation, a Gaussian.
+Its FWHM, proportional to the ratio of the wavelength $\lambda$ to the antenna diameter $\mathcal{D}$ , can therefore be used to quantify the field of view.
+Note that this size does not correspond to a clear cut of the map, but to the 50% attenuation level.
+Table 17.1 gives the resulting values for the Plateau de Bure interferometer, for different frequencies.
+To map regions more extended than the primary beam width, it is necessary to observe a mosaic of several